aboutcircles/whitepaper-public/README.md

 This repository is to manage the current and former versions for the Circles v2 whitepaper.
-There is a simple workflow in place that anybody with write access can manually trigger to update the file that will be accessible at whitepaper.aboutcircles.com.
+There is a simple workflow in place that anybody with write access can trigger to redeploy a version on whitepaper.aboutcircles.com.

-To trigger this workflow, go to https://github.com/aboutcircles/whitepaper-public/actions/workflows/sync-whitepaper-gcpbucket.yml -> Click on Promote PDF to GCS workflow (left tab) -> Run Workflow -> In the dropdown file the filename (as path from root dir).
+This workflow gets triggered whenever changes to current-version.txt are pushed.
+In that file, the path (from root dir) should be added and will be deployed.
+This also creates transparency about the current file.

 Everywhere else references to the whitepaper should always point to whitepaper.aboutcircles.com